Does a Big Wedding Lead to a Better Marriage?

 For a brief video of Scott Stanley speaking about the Before "I Do" report findings, click here.

-[i] We wrote a couple follow-up pieces on those subjects for those interested more in what social scientists argue about, here and here.
+[i] We wrote a couple of follow-up pieces on those subjects for those interested more in what social scientists argue about, here and here.
 The latter piece discussed particularly challenging issues about how social scientists approach and interpret their analyses.